Snowbreak: Containment Zone Tier List

 SupportB

-Role: DPS
+Role: Ballistic Damage DPS

-One of the best bossing DPSs in the game.
-Has insane synergy with Space Cowboy, which allows her to consistently pump out high damage shot after high damage shot by using her active skill, Scorching Sun Awakening.
+The highlight of Yao’s kit is actually her synergy with Space Cowboy, which allows her to consistently pump out high damage shot after high damage shot by using her active skill, Scorching Sun Awakening.
 Her ultimate skill, Searing Resurrection, then proceeds to temporarily give her a gun that does even more damage while also passively reducing all damage she takes by 20% while not in her ultimate skill form.

-While insanely good even without manifests, manifest 1 sees a massive power spike from being able to reload her special weapon from Searing Resurrection.
+While good even without manifests, manifest 1 sees a massive power spike from being able to reload her special weapon from Searing Resurrection.
 However, she is however highly dependent on Space Cowboy to reach her full potential and drops to Tier 1 without either that or manifest 1.

 Both neuronics for her active skill and ultimate are very strong investments.
 Her support ability neuronics are less important (but still really good!), as scenarios where you wouldn’t want her as your active operative are far and few between, anyways.